Opuntia polyacantha

-Opuntia polyacantha is a common species of cactus known by the common names plains pricklypear, starvation pricklypear,. and hairspine cactus, panhandle pricklypear.
-It is native to North America, where it is widespread in Western Canada, the Great Plains, the central and Western United States, and Chihuahua in northern Mexico.
-In 2018, a disjunct population was discovered in the Thousand Islands region of Ontario, Canada.
+Opuntia polyacantha is a common species of cactus known by the common names plains pricklypear, starvation pricklypear, hairspine cactus, and panhandle pricklypear.

-Habitat

-This cactus grows in a wide variety of habitat types, including sagebrush, Ponderosa pine forest, prairie, savanna, shrublands, shrubsteppe, chaparral, pinyon-juniper woodland, and scrub.
-Individual plants tend to thrive in sandy soil.
-A new plant can grow from a displaced stem segment.

 Description

 Opuntia polyacantha grows up to 10-30 cm tall.
 It forms low mats of pads which may be 2–3 m wide.
 Its succulent green pads are oval or circular and reach 27 by 18 cm wide.
 Its areoles are tipped with woolly brown fibers and glochids.
 Many of the areoles have spines which are quite variable in size and shape.
 They may be 0.4 to 18.5 cm in length, stout or thin, straight or curling, and any of a variety of colors.

 Flowers grow from spine-covered stem segments which are shaped like semi-flattened pears.
 The flowers are 2.5 to 4 cm long and may be yellow, magenta, or red in color (tending to turn pink or orange with age).
 The fruit is cylindrical, brownish, dry and spiny.
-The cactus reproduces by seed, by layering, and by resprouting from detached segments.
+The cactus reproduces by seed, by layering, and by re-sprouting from detached segments.
 In its natural range it survives throughout an immense range of temperatures, ranging from -50 F in the Yukon Territory, Canada, to well above 100 F in places like Chihuahua, Mexico.

-There are many expressions of O. polyacantha and variation is common.
-Multiple varieties have been proposed.
-Some are accepted by modern authorities and some require further study.
+Distribution and habitat

+It is native to North America, where it is widespread in Western Canada, the Great Plains, the central and Western United States, and Chihuahua in northern Mexico.
+In 2018, a disjunct population was discovered in the Thousand Islands region of Ontario, Canada.
+This cactus grows in a wide variety of habitat types, including sagebrush, Ponderosa pine forest, prairie, savanna, shrublands, shrubsteppe, chaparral, pinyon-juniper woodland, and scrub.
+Individual plants tend to thrive in sandy soil.
+A new plant can grow from a displaced stem segment.